“She’s just so…. entitled!”

 And it is a super important part of growing to a healthy adulthood.
 The most mature, successful adults are the ones who know themselves best because they can be compassionate and present for others.
 Guess how they got there!

-The other complaint I hear about these entitled teens?
+The other complaint I hear about living with an entitled teen?
 Touchy.
 Hypersensitive.
 Reactive.

 Can you remember back to your early teen years of hyper self-examination?